remiteeple/your-first-minute-on-a-server/README.md

 - A simple explanation as to what the included script does to your machine and how to use it.

-Feel free to use whatever command line editor you like...
-For this guide all of the examples will be provided with `nano` usage.
+Feel free to use whatever command-line editor you like...
+For this guide, all of the examples will be provided with `nano` usage.

 # System Hardening :lock:

-**System Hardening** is the process of securing a system's settings and configuration files in attempt to minimize threat vulnerability and the possibility of compromise. **System Hardening** is done by shrinking the attack surface to reduce the amount of attack vectors a bad actor might attempt to exploit.
+**System Hardening** is the process of securing a system's settings and configuration files in an attempt to minimize threat vulnerability and the possibility of compromise. **System Hardening** is done by shrinking the attack surface to reduce the number of attack vectors a bad actor might attempt to exploit.

-A commonality of many default systems is an exposure to various threats.
+A commonality of many default systems is exposure to various threats.
 By using this guide we will minimize the attack surface for a brand new Linux server.

 ## Creating a User